 From Los Angeles & Las Vegas:

-If starting your adventure from Los Angeles, allow at least seven hours for travel.
-Keep in mind that the last 45 minutes is totally on unmarked dirt roads and some seasonal roads.
-A four-wheel drive vehicle with a high clearance and sturdy tires is recommended.
+If starting your adventure from Los Angeles, allow at least seven hours to travel.
+Keep in mind that the last 45 minutes are totally on unmarked dirt roads and some seasonal roads.
+A four-wheel drive vehicle with high clearance and sturdy tires is recommended.

 Take Interstate 15 North past Las Vegas to Route 169 (exit #93) to Overton.
 Overton is about a 2 1/2 hour drive from Las Vegas.
 From Las Vegas take I-15 N for 52 miles to Overton.

 Once on Overton, turn left onto Cooper Street, which leads to Overton Airport.
 This will be a sharp left shortly after the Maverick Gas Station, Moapa Valley Community Center and Las Vegas Met.
 Police Station (on left) and the Post Office (on right).

 Head towards the mesa

 Proceed up the road to the top of the Western edge of the mesa.
 As you pass the dump, it will turn into a dirt road.